jaycherd/PythonIntroClass/guides/getting_started_with_jupyter.md

 ## Working with Notebooks

 - **Add Cells**: Use cells to write and execute Python code in small, manageable chunks.
-- **Data Visualization**: Use the magic command `%matplotlib inline` if you are working with matplotlib for inline plots.
+- **Data Visualization**: With matplotlib you can even generate visualizations within the notebook itself

 ## Converting Notebook to Python Script